darinchau/AutoMasher/README.md

 ## Inner Workings
 We have collected about 19000 songs from YouTube and processed them to extract the chords and beats.
 We estimate the chords of the song using [BTC-ISMIR19](https://github.com/jayg996/BTC-ISMIR19) (Park and Choi, 2019) and beats using a slightly modified version of [Beat-Transformer](https://github.com/zhaojw1998/Beat-Transformer) (Zhao, Xia, and Wang, 2022).
 We also used [Demucs](https://github.com/facebookresearch/demucs) (Defossez, 2020) to separate the tracks of a song.

-Refer to our report for more details.
+Refer to our report (under `resources/report.pdf`) for more details.

 ### The data collection pipeline
 <img